phax/phive-rules/README.md

 * v3.1.0 - 2023-09-14
     * Updated to phive 9.0.0
 * v3.1.0-beta2 - 2023-09-06 [not recommended for production use]
-    * Deprecated OpenPeppol 3.15.0 rules
+    * Deprecated Peppol 3.15.0 rules
     * Moved Peppol 3.14.0 rules from `phive-rules-peppol` to `phive-rules-peppol-legacy`
     * Updated to phive 9.0.0 Beta2 with the strict version number check
     * The following VES versions were changed: